 What To Do After An Interview

 It’s important to remember no matter what the outcome of your employer’s response, your skills are valuable and you have plenty to offer.
 Spending your time doing the things that reaffirm your many talents should be your focus when waiting the hear back from a potential employer.
-Here are some suggestions on how to do just that:
+Here are the best things to do after an interview:

 1. Keep Looking

 Just because you’ve had the interview, you know you’ve done well, and now you’re waiting to hear back from your interviewer, doesn’t mean you should stop looking for work.
-Though our unemployment rate has lowered to 7.8 percent, we are not out of recession just yet.
+We are not out of recession just yet.

 Looking for work is also a good way to note some additional things employers include in their job descriptions, which could be beneficial when writing your cover letters and preparing for future interviews in your job industry.
 Do you meet those demands?
 Do you acquire the skills the company is looking for?
 Great, now go back and revamp that cover letter!